Inference power pilot: NVL72 fleet power management

 Workload requirements

-The 5-rack run must be directly comparable to the 3-rack baseline.
+The 4-rack run must be directly comparable to the 3-rack baseline.
 In addition to the baseline’s requirements:

 • It is the same workload as the baseline.
 Same model, same framework, same batch size, same concurrency, same input distribution.
 If anything about the workload itself changes, the throughput numbers are no longer comparable.

-• All 5 pilot racks are under load in isolation.
+• All 4 pilot racks are under load in isolation.
 No other workloads should be sharing these racks or competing for the same facility power budget during the run.
-The same operating envelope that constrained the 3-rack baseline should constrain the 5-rack run.
+The same operating envelope that constrained the 3-rack baseline should constrain the 4-rack run.

 • DPS is in the control path.
-Confirm the pilot topology from Part 2 and the active resource group from Part 6 are in place (dpsctl tp list, dpsctl rg list) and that BMC connectivity is healthy (dpsctl check connection --topology maxlps-pilot) before launching the workload.
+Confirm the pilot topology from Part 2 and the active resource group from Part 6 are in place (dpsctl tp list, dpsctl rg list) and that the BMC health gate from Part 2 still passes (dpsctl verify bmc-health start --topology maxlps-pilot --wait --summary-only) before launching the workload.

 • It produces a comparable steady-state window.
 DPS’s per-GPU caps are set dynamically from telemetry, so the run needs enough duration for the control loop to settle into steady-state redistribution, not just the workload itself.
 Apply the same steady-state window procedure defined in Part 4 under “Workload requirements”, and make the resulting window at least as long as the one used for the 3-rack baseline.